 During the year the following changes occurred in the scope of consolidation:

-- subsidiary Allevard Rejna Autosuspensions S.A. increased its percentage of ownership in subsidiary Allevard IAI Suspensions Pvt Ltd. from 70.24% to 73.91% through a share capital increase not paid in by non-controlling interests that resulted in the amount of Euro 52 thousand being reclassified between shareholders' equity attributable to non-controlling interests and Group's equity;
+- subsidiary Allevard Rejna Autosuspensions S.A. increased its percentage of ownership in subsidiary Allevard IAI Suspensions Pvt Ltd. from 73.91% to 74.23% through a share capital increase not subscribed by non-controlling interest shareholders that led to an amount of Euro 7 thousand being reclassified between non-controlling interests and Group's shareholders' equity;

-- subsidiary Allevard Rejna Autosuspensions S.A. increased its percentage of ownership in subsidiary S. ARA Composite S.A.S. from 90.91% to 93.71% through a share capital increase not paid in by non-controlling interests that resulted in the amount of Euro 160 thousand being reclassified between shareholders' equity attributable to non-controlling interests and Group's equity;
+- subsidiary Allevard Rejna Autosuspensions S.A. increased its percentage of ownership in subsidiary S. ARA Composite S.A.S. from 94.12% to 95% through a share capital increase not subscribed by non-controlling interest shareholders that led to an amount of Euro 97 thousand being reclassified between non-controlling interests and Group's shareholders' equity;

 No further changes were made to the scope of consolidation during the period.